ykl1993/cdn/intl.en-US/User Guide/Domain Names/Content back-to-source settings/Set Priorities of Multiple Origin Sites and Custom Port.md

 1. Go to Domain Namespage, select the domain name, then click **Manage**.
 2. Go to **Basic configuration** \> **Origin site info****Origin Site Configuration**, set origin site types, address, and port. \(Now you can set the back-to-origin port to Port 80, Port 443, or Custom.\)
     -   If you set your Origin site information to **IP** or **Origin Site**, pay as the internet-caused traffic.
-    -   If you set your Origin site information to**OSS domain**, pay as the intranet-caused traffic.
-[OSS Pricing Details](https://www.alibabacloud.com/zh/product/oss?spm=a2796.7960336.224002.50.17815179w6xyJ3#pricing).
     -   If you have set an OSS domain name for your **origin site**, still pay as the intranet-caused traffic.
 3. Click **OK** to complete the configuration.